brianglass/anastasis/files/tuesday_matins.md

 **After the 2nd reading, Kathismata of Compunction.**

-<span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua; letter-spacing: -.1pt">Have mercy on me, said David, and I too cry to you, Â‘I have sinned, Saviour, wipe away my sins through repentance and have mercy on me.Â’</span>
+<span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua; letter-spacing: -.1pt">Have mercy on me, said David, and I too cry to you, ‘I have sinned, Saviour, wipe away my sins through repentance and have mercy on me.’</span>

 <span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua; color: red">Verse:</span>*<span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua"> </span>*<span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua">Lord, do not rebuke me in your anger; nor chastise me in your wrath.<span style="letter-spacing:-.1pt"></span></span>

-Have mercy on me, have mercy on me, lamented David for two sins; for ten thousand offences I cry to you, Â‘He watered his couch with tears, while I have not found one drop; I despair and entreat, have mercy on me, O God, according to your great mercy.Â’
+Have mercy on me, have mercy on me, lamented David for two sins; for ten thousand offences I cry to you, ‘He watered his couch with tears, while I have not found one drop; I despair and entreat, have mercy on me, O God, according to your great mercy.’

 <span style="color:windowtext">Glory.
 Both now.</span> **Theotokion.**